GutClear™ - reboot your gut

 GutClear™

 For those with a sore and bloated stomach, we recommend that you take GutClear™ before doing a gut microbiome test.
 A common cause of these problems is that you have bacteria in the wrong place, in the small intestine, also called SIBO and stands for "small intestinal bacterial overgrowth".
 An increased intake of fiber-rich food can even worsen these problems.
-GutClear™ can help you reduce bacteria in the small intestine and give your beneficial gut bacteria in the colon a fresh start.
+GutClear™ can help you balance the bacteria in the small intestine and give your beneficial gut bacteria in the colon a fresh start.

 International delivery to your mailbox 5-10 working days after ordering